f5xc-TenantOps/f5xc-udf-lab-services/README.md

 # F5xc UDF Lab Services

-**These services unusable outside of the F5 Universal Demo Framework (UDF) as they rely on the UDF metadata service.**
+**These services are unusable outside of the F5 Universal Demo Framework (UDF) as they rely on the UDF metadata service.**

 ## tops-lab
 This is the base service for all F5XC UDF labs.